-17. Temporary Lane Shift During Culvert Work, Item 208.1500.S.
+11. Temporary Lane Shift During Culvert Work, Item 208.1500.S.

-This special provision describes the construction of a temporary lane shift to maintain traffic with a one-lane roadway around culvert work.
+This special provision describes the construction of a temporary lane shift to maintain traffic with a onelane roadway around culvert work.

-Place fill, base aggregate dense, and temporary asphalt as needed to maintain traffic through the lane shift.
+Place fill and base aggregate dense as needed to maintain traffic through the lane shift.